TykTechnologies/tyk-fapi/docs/architecture-diagrams/tyk-bank-container-diagram.md

 3. **Event Subscriptions API**: Manages callback URL registrations from TPPs.
 It allows TPPs to register for notifications when certain events occur.

-4. **Stream Processor**: Routes events to registered TPPs.
-It consumes events from Kafka, queries the database for active subscriptions, and sends notifications to the registered TPPs.

-5. **Database**: A PostgreSQL database that stores account information, payment data, and event subscriptions.
+4. **Database**: A PostgreSQL database that stores account information, payment data, and event subscriptions.

-6. **Message Broker**: A Kafka instance that handles event messages, allowing different components to communicate asynchronously.
+5. **Message Broker**: A Kafka instance that handles event messages, allowing different components to communicate asynchronously.

 The diagram also shows the key relationships between these components: